EIN 68-0438008

 Program areas at EQCA

 Equality California Institute works to reduce disparities in health and well-being for lgbtq+ people by addressing the systemic realities and social determinants of health that negatively impact health outcomes for lgbtq+ people.
-With the continued support of gilead sciences, sempra, and the e. rhodes and leona b. carpenter foundation, and with new support from the California dialogue on cancer, Equality California Institute expanded its lgbtq+ diversity, equity and inclusion training.
-The training promotes lgbtq+ inclusion and offers healthcare and homeless service providers a range of tools to better identify and serve the needs of lgbtq+ clients.
+With the continued support of gilead sciences, sempra, the e. rhodes and leona b. carpenter foundation, and the California dialogue on cancer, Equality California Institute continued to expand its lgbtq+ diversity, equity and inclusion training.
+The training promotes lgbtq+ inclusion and offers healthcare and homeless service providers a range of tools to identify better and serve the needs of lgbtq+ clients.
 Equality California Institute continues to manage its out against big tobacco - los angeles and out against big tobacco - central valley coalitions.
-Both programs raise awareness about tobacco use disparities among lgbtq+ people and educate lawmakers on the importance of common-sense tobacco-control policies.
-Equality California Institute is also committed to ending stigma against people living with hiv by educating legislators and mobilizing the lgbtq+ community and those who are disproportionately impacted by hiv.
+Both programs raise awareness about tobacco use disparities among lgbtq+ people and educate lawmakers on the importance of common-sense tobacco control policies.
+Equality California Institute is also committed to ending the stigma against people living with hiv by educating legislators and mobilizing the lgbtq+ community and those who are disproportionately impacted by hiv.
 In partnership with the elizabeth taylor aids foundation, the hiv is not a crime campaign and Equality California Institute support state-based hiv and lgbtq+ organizations across the country in their work to educate policymakers and increase public support for modernizing outdated, ineffective, and discriminatory laws that criminalize people living with hiv.
-This year, Equality California Institute also launched nosotros vihviendo, a program designed to support and develop grassroots leaders working to reduce hiv stigma and increase access to care for latinx men.
-Equality California Institute and silver state Equality Institute also conducted extensive public education and outreach around covid-19, to ensure access to accurate information and crucial resources, such as vaccinations and testing, in lgbtq+ communities.
+This year, Equality California Institute also hosted its second annual nosotros vihviendo cohort, a program designed to support and develop grassroots leaders working to reduce hiv stigma and increase access to care for latinx men.
+Equality California Institute also conducted extensive public education and outreach around covid-19 and mpox, to ensure access to accurate information and crucial resources, such as vaccinations and testing, in lgbtq+ communities.
+Additionally, with new funding from the California department of social services, Equality California Institute launched its new "stop the hate" program, which convenes lgbtq+ organizations to build power and amplify lgbtq+ voices in the fight against hate crimes and incidents.

 Grants made by EQCA